ProjectLibertyLabs/siwf-sdk-ios/README.md

 ## 📝 **Getting Started - SIWF SDK For Your App**

 ### ⚙️ Requirements
-iOS 15.0 or later, macOS 11.0 or later, and Swift
+iOS 15.0 or later and Swift

 ## 🛠 **Usage For Your App**
 When you decide to use the SIWF SDK in your own app, follow the steps below for easy integration: